lovelysystems/lovely.microblog/docs/docs/create_blogposts.rst

 Create Blogposts
 ================

-As next step we want to create and list BlogPosts.
+As next step we want to create and list blogposts.

 blogpost table
 ==============